UdeM-LBIT/sowing/README.md

 While the deserialization-serialization process is guaranteed to be non-destructive (i.e. `write(parse(data))` always equals `data`), the reverse is not true (for some trees, `parse(write(tree))` differs from `tree`).
 Any non-dictionary data encountered while serializing a tree is silently ignored.

-### Navigating within trees
+### Navigating and editing trees using cursors

 `Node` and `Edge` instances have a `data` attribute containing the data attached to them.
 Additionally, each node has an `edges` attribute containing a list of edges to its children, and each edge has a `node` attribute referencing the subtree it points to.
 By design, nodes have no reference to their parents.

-To easily navigate within trees, use **zippers**, which are a kind of **cursor** keeping track of your position and allowing you to easily jump to the parent, children, or siblings of a node.
+To easily navigate within trees, use **cursors** (also called _zippers_) to keep track of your position inside the tree and to jump to the parent, children, or siblings of the current node.
 To obtain a cursor pointing on the root of a tree, use the `unzip()` method.
 The `node` attribute on cursors contains the currently pointed node.